bhargav2143/certified-kubernetes-administrator-course/docs/09-Networking/22-Ingress.md

   - Take me to [Lecture](https://kodekloud.com/courses/certified-kubernetes-administrator-with-practice-tests/lectures/9808286)

-In this section, we will take a look at **Ingress**
+In this section, we will take a look at **Ingress** think of ingress as a layer 7 load balancer built-in to the kubernetes cluster that can be configured using native kubernetes primitives

+just like any other object in kubernetes.
 - Ingress Controller
 - Ingress Resources

 ## Ingress Controller

-- Deployment of **Ingress Controller**
+- Deployment of **Ingress Controller** for a simple ingress controller we need a  a deployment of the nginx-ingress image, a service to expose it, a ConfigMap to feed nginx configuration data, and a service account with the right permissions to access all of these objects.

 ## ConfigMap